How to Share the Gospel With a Mormon

 Areas You Can Admire

-- Marty’s belief that there is a God.
+- Their belief that there is a God.

-- Marty’s desire to be a nice, sincere, hardworking person.
+- Their desire to be a nice, sincere, hardworking person.

-- Marty’s commitment to sharing his beliefs with others.
+- Their commitment to sharing his beliefs with others.

-Marty believes that the Church of Latter Day Saints is the one and only true church on earth.
-He believes that the church became utterly corrupt soon after the Apostles, so God decided to restore the true church through Joseph Smith.
-Because of this, Marty believes all other denominations (Baptist, Lutheran, etc.) are false churches (in other words, not following God).
+Mormons believe that the Church of Latter Day Saints is the one and only true church on earth.
+They believe that the church became utterly corrupt soon after the Apostles, so God decided to restore the true church through Joseph Smith.
+Because of this, they believe all other denominations (Baptist, Lutheran, etc.) are false churches, or in other words, not following God.